Land lease: business use, with or without plant or buildings

 - security of tenure excluded

-If the term of your lease is for more than seven years, it must be registered with the Land Registry.
-We provide prescribed lease clauses (PLCs) for long term leases free of charge for download here: prescribed lease clauses.
-There are instructions on how to add these to your within the document.
+If the term is for more than seven years, it must be registered with the Land Registry.
+We provide prescribed lease clauses for download free of charge that can be added easily into the document.
 There is no need to use these if your intended term is seven years or shorter.

 This document was written by a solicitor for Net Lawman.
 It complies with current English law.